Suresoft-GLaDOS/bugscpp/README.rst

     /path/to/cpp_peglib-fixed#1-3
     ...

-You can also see the buggy artifact is generated in the current directory
+You can also see the buggy artifact is generated in the current directory.

 ::